Clone Wars Adventures: Reception

 Clone Wars Adventures received mixed reviews from critics.
-Metacritic gave the game an aggregate score of 65, based on 4 reviews.
-GameZebo gave it a score of 3.5/5, stating that it contained "Incredible variety of mini-games", and praised its presentation, commenting that it "...matches the look and feel of Clone Wars series perfectly".
+Metacritic gave the game an aggregate score of 65 based on 4 reviews.
+GameZebo gave it a score of 3.5/5, stating that it contained "Incredible variety of mini-games", and praised its presentation, commenting that it "...matches the look and feel of Clone Wars series [sic] perfectly".
 They further criticized it because "Too much content is locked away."
 Avault awarded Clone Wars Adventures 4 out of 5 stars, emphasizing that "It doesn't matter whether you're a Star Wars fan or not.
 This free-to-play browser based game is worth a look..."